A broken tooth can be painful and stressful, especially when it happens without warning.

 Soft, room-temperature foods are the safest options until your tooth is treated.

-A broken tooth often has sharp or jagged edges that can cut the inside of your mouth.
+A broken tooth can have sharp or rough edges that may cut your tongue, cheeks, or gums.

-If dental wax is unavailable, a piece of sugarless gum or a temporary dental filling kit can also be used.
+If wax is not available, sugarless gum or a temporary dental filling kit can also help protect the tooth.

 A saltwater rinse is a simple, effective way to reduce bacteria and soothe irritated gums after a tooth breaks.